Sch3lp/ProductivityWithShortcuts/README.md

 By doing!
 The only way to get shortcuts in your fingers is by using them.
 All.
 The.
 Time.

 This repo provides a structured aproach to learn with exercises that will help you move forward.
-The default version discusses shortcut combinations from the [windows keymap](./windows/outline.md).
+One version discusses shortcut combinations from the [windows keymap](./windows/outline.md).
 If you are using a Mac, there is a version available for you in [./macOs](./macOS/outline.md).

 # How to use this repository